hydrusnetwork/hydrus/docs/developer_api.md

 The `tag_display_type` can be either `storage` (the default), which searches your file's stored tags, just as they appear in a 'manage tags' dialog, or `display`, which searches the sibling-processed tags, just as they appear in a normal file search page.
 In the example above, setting the `tag_display_type` to `display` could well combine the two kim possible tags and give a count of 3 or 4.

-'all my files'/'all known tags' works fine for most cases, but a specific tag service or 'all known files'/'tag service' can work better for editing tag repository `storage` contexts, since it provides results just for that service, and for repositories, it gives tags for all the non-local files other users have tagged.
+'combined local file domains'/'all known tags' works fine for most cases, but a specific tag service or 'all known files'/'tag service' can work better for editing tag repository `storage` contexts, since it provides results just for that service, and for repositories, it gives tags for all the non-local files other users have tagged.

 Example request:
 :